Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 • Changes the percentage of shares or voting rights in an undertaking in the State above 25% or 50%

-The Draft Guidance helpfully confirms that the concept of “control” is to be interpreted in line with the approach of the European Commission in a merger control context.
+The Draft Guidance helpfully confirms that the concept of “control” is interpreted in line with the approach of the European Commission in a merger control context.

 Further, the Draft Guidance provides that, since the notification requirement only arises in the context of an acquisition of an asset or all, or part of, an undertaking, greenfield transactions and the creation of a joint venture will in general not require to be notified.
 The same approach applies to debt for equity swaps, which will only fulfil the first criterion where the lender acquires shares as result of an unpaid debt.
 Of course, all cases should be assessed on a case-by-case basis.